nytud/quntoken/README.md

 # quntoken

-New Hungarian tokenizer based on quex, huntoken
+New Hungarian tokenizer based on quex and huntoken.

 ## Requirements